Ne0bliviscaris/Job-Search-Tool/README.md

 #### Get proper search links
 #### Raw data extraction improvements:
 - Location extraction improvements - making sure that either a list or the proper location is extracted
-- Tags - merging into one field
-- Using || separator between list elements
 #### Synchronization ETL module:
 - Extract elements from raw CSV -> unify them across all sites
 - Use tag and location dictionaries to unify variable elements